r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

 * Named attackers as UNC2452
 * Named SolarWinds' Orion product as the carrier for the "supply chain" attack
 * Named the carried malware (previously unseen) as SUNBURST
-* Named another (previously unseen) component as Teardrop - a memory-only dropper
+* Named another (previously unseen) component as TEARDROP - a memory-only dropper
+* Recognized yet another malware component (app_web_logoimagehandler.ashx.b6031896.dll) but did not refer to the is component by name
+  * A subsequent report from Palo Alto Networks [^panw20210117] on Dec 17 calls this component SUPERNOVA
+  * An undated report from Guidepoint Security also refers to the malware dll as SUPERNOVA
+  * Bleeping Computer refers to both of the above reports on Dec 21 [^bleeping20201221]
 * Stated that attacker's used a modified Cobalt Strike beacon
 * Released updated signatures to detect attacks based on improved understanding
-* Provide several details on the internals of SUNBURST, Teardrop, and Cobalt Stike beaconing
+* Provide several details on the internals of SUNBURST, TEARDROP, and Cobalt Stike beaconing
 * Indicated that attack campaign may have started as early as Spring 2020
 * Announced cooperation with SolarWinds and FBI